There is an art to the transfer of understanding, and the transfer sequence is crucial.

+In his book, Understanding Comics, Scott McCloud unpacks why comics work.
 Comics “relay a vision from the mind of the creator to the minds of an audience through a particular form,” McCloud writes, “which relies on the interplay of the creative and viewing processes.”
-So, this means that my chair idea goes from my mind, to my hand, to paper, to another person’s eyes, and then to her mind.
+So, this means the chair idea goes from the designer's mind to paper to engineering’s eyes and then to engineering's mind.

 There is an art to the transfer of understanding in digital engineering, and the sequence of the transfer is crucial.
 McCloud defines a comic as a “juxtaposed pictorial and other images in deliberate sequence intended to convey information and/or to produce an aesthetic response in the viewer.”

 In the transformed enterprise, juxtaposed pictorial (figures) and other images (diagrams, words, equations) drive information presentation.
 Digital artifacts have deliberate relationships (e.g., trace, decompose, allocate) to each other and are hyper-dimensional compared to the single dimension of a sequence.